TetianaTalebi/YelpCamp-project/README.md

 # 🔦 Project Overview / Description

 YelpCamp is a full-stack CRUD application designed for managing campground data, user-generated content, and geolocation-based resources.
-The platform enables authenticated users to perform end-to-end operations on campgrounds, including data creation, modification, and deletion.
+This application enables authenticated users to perform end-to-end operations on campgrounds, including data creation, modification, and deletion.
 Each campground supports associated metadata such as images, pricing, descriptions, and geographic coordinates.

 The system provides the following user capabilities: